hungsu/digital_garden/src/site/notes/Claims/credit card churning is a bad idea.md

 As a neurodivergent, it is better to sign up for **ONE** excellent long term credit card with an excellent points program and simply collect miles over time, so that your normal behaviour collects rewards.
 For that you may want to look at [The Points Guy](https://thepointsguy.com/).

 My personal choice is the [Capital One Venture X](https://capital.one/41nCiBj).
+If you choose to sign up with this link, I get 25000 points, at no extra cost to you.